 We are connecting growers, consumers, and producers to help create a food system that focuses on making locally-sourced, nutrient-dense, and affordable foods available to everyone in Stark County.

-We support learning and teaching opportunities that promote the growing, use, and selling of local foods and assist in the growth of urban agricultural employment.
+We support learning and teaching opportunities that promote the growing, use, and sale of local foods and assist in the growth of urban agricultural employment.

 Now that we’ve gotten that out of the way, let’s start our story with a few observations